 A property which is unoccupied and awaiting a Minister of religion is exempt.
-This applies usually to Vicarages and places from where Religious duties will be carried out.
+This usually applies to Vicarages and places from where Religious duties will be carried out.

 You will need to continue to pay your council tax as per your instalments until a discount or exemption is granted.